cspablocortez/blog/_posts/2024-06-04-devlog-part-two.md

 # Jekyll

-The purpose of a static site generator like Jekyll is to take files written in an easy-to-read (and write!) format like Markdown and covert them to HTML, this way you can focus on adding text, links, images, files and other content related to the development of your application, leaving the processing and deployment of the website to Jekyll.
+The purpose of a static site generator like Jekyll is to take files written in an easy-to-read (and write!) format like Markdown and convert them to HTML, this way you can focus on adding text, links, images, files and other content related to the development of your application, leaving the processing and deployment of the website to Jekyll.

 To oversimplify: **a Jekyll site *is* a regular website with some specific folder names.** After you finish setting up your site and it is live on Github Pages, your only focus will be to manage Markdown files, never having to worry about the HTML, CSS, and all other assets.
 The reason we are using Jekyll is because we are also using Github to save our code, and Jekyll was made by [Tom Preston-Werner](https://tom.preston-werner.com), the co-founder of Github[^1] so Jekyll and Github Pages work together by default.